attack68/rateslib/docs/source/i_whatsnew.rst

    * - Instruments
      - Add a :meth:`~rateslib.instruments.FXOption.cashflows` method to generic :class:`~rateslib.instruments.FXOption`
        and also as a pre-requisite to :class:`~rateslib.periods.FXOptionPeriod`
+   * - Instruments
+     - Add an internal routine to derive *FXOption* `expiry` and `delivery` according to FX market conventions using the new settlement calendar system introduced in v1.3.0.

 1.3.0 (9th July 2024)
 ***********************